ARTIQ Real-Time I/O concepts

 Sequence errors

-Internally, the gateware stores output events in an array of FIFO buffers (the “lanes”) and the timestamps in each lane must be strictly increasing.
-If an event with a decreasing or equal timestamp is submitted, the gateware selects the next lane, wrapping around if the final lane is reached.
-If this lane also contains an event with a timestamp beyond the one being submitted then a sequence error occurs.
-See this issue for a real-life example of how this works.
+If an event with a timestamp coarsely equal to or lesser than the previous timestamp is submitted, or if the current lane is nearly full, the scaleable event dispatcher (SED) selects the next lane, wrapping around once the final lane is reached.
+If this lane also contains an event with a timestamp equal to or beyond the one being submitted, the placement fails and a sequence error occurs.

 Collisions